-Contender peach produces large fruits that have a small pit and excellent red skin color.
+Contender Peach produces large fruits that have a small pit and excellent red skin color.
 Great for canning and fresh use.
-This variety has also been found to be very cold hardy and has survived in northern growing areas where other peach varieties fail.
+This variety has also been found to be very cold-hardy and has survived in northern growing areas where other peach varieties fail.

-Relished by squirrels, raccoons, rabbits (windfalls only)
+Relished by squirrels, raccoons, and rabbits (windfalls only).

-All peaches can get peach leaf curl.
+All peaches can get Peach Leaf Curl.
 Prevent by spraying the entire tree with liquid copper or with a fungicide that contains chlorothalonil in late winter/early spring before the buds swell and the bud scales crack open.
-The major insect pest in Wisconsin is plum curculio which is primarily a pest from late May to mid June (spray insecticide if necessary).
+The major insect pest in Wisconsin is Plum Curculio which is primarily a pest from late May to mid-June (spray insecticide if necessary).

 Contender peach is self-fertile.